Onset of Putrefaction: Release and 2004 re-release

 The original 1999 version of the album was very difficult to obtain due to distribution problems with French label Noise Solution Records who owned the rights to its music and pressed only 1,000 copies.
 American label Willowtip Records' founder Jason Tipton described the situation in an interview:

 I first heard Onset in 2000.
 I started emailing Muhammed, asking about releasing it in the US, and Muhammed always wanted it to happen, but things were a complete mess.
 He had signed a really bad contract and his label had gone out of business and the rights to that album were sold to another company.
 So this company owned the rights to the CD and they were near impossible for anyone to deal with.
 In fact they weren't doing their job at all.
 They didn't really care at all about the Band and didn't have the CD in press.
 It was a complete mess.

 Despite the hardships of the situation, Willowtip eventually successfully re-released Onset of Putrefaction.
-The re-release version of the album features new cover art as well as a complete remaster of all its songs as well as new resampled drum machine tracks.
+The re-release version of the album features new cover art as well as a complete re-mix of all its songs as well as new resampled drum machine tracks.
 The vastly improved drum samples used by the drum machine were recorded and programmed by drummer Hannes Grossmann.